 - Sweetener of choice, to taste

 - Now taste and add sweetener, adjusting as needed.
 Remember, this is a concentrated flavor, so it needs to be a little sweeter now to be just right with ice.
 Add the ice.
-Depending on how powerful your blender is, you may have to add it ½ cup (120 g) at a time.
-Add more nondairy milk if it’s too thick or more ice if it’s too thin.
+Depending on how powerful your blender is, you may have to add ½ cup (120 g) at a time.
+Add more non-dairy milk if it’s too thin or more ice if it’s too thick.